SRombauts/SQLiteCpp/README.md

 #### CMake and test
 A CMake configuration file is also provided for better multiplatform support and testing.

+Generating the Visual Studio 2010 Solution (similar for any other VS up to 2013): cmake . -G "Visual Studio 10"

 Generating the Linux Makefile, building in Debug and executing the tests: mkdir Debug cd Debug